christophrumpel/stitcher.io/src/data/blog/2018-03-15-phpstorm-tips-for-power-users.md

 - `pinned`: automatically hides a pane when not pinned.
 - `floating`: makes the pane float.
 - `windowed`: makes the pane a full-blown window.
+- `split`: to allow multiple panes in one area.

 Working with non-pinned panes will allow for a much cleaner editor view.
 Binding certain panes to a key combination will show them at will.